Ahmadgoma/attendance-system/README.md

 * use service orientated architecture to decouple code.
 * make service layer for domain logic.
 * make repository layer for query.
 * use dependency injection in service and controller.
-* use query builder that is faster than eloquent orm.